FME Version

 The first line contains the field names for our lookup table.
 The following lines contain pairs of feature type names, with the reader feature type on the left and the writer feature type to map it to on the right.

-Note: spaces before or after commas in your lookup table can confuse FME during Feature Type mapping.
-Best practice is to omit all white space unless it exists as part of the attribute values!
+Spaces before or after commas in your lookup table can confuse FME during Feature Type mapping.
+The best practice is to omit all white space unless it exists in the attribute values.

-At this point you may take a look at the lookup table reader parameters.
-Here you will find both basic and advanced parameters that dictate how FME reads your lookup table, and how FME will use the lookup table to map attributes.
+At this point, you may look at the lookup table reader parameters.
+Here you will find basic and advanced parameters that dictate how FME reads your lookup table, and how FME will use the lookup table to map attributes.

-The default parameter values should be adequate for our example, and in the Preview pane you should see an accurate tabular representation of your lookup table.
+The default parameter values should be adequate for our example, and you should see an accurate tabular representation of your lookup table in the Preview pane.

-Step 3 - Continue to the next set of SchemaMapper parameters, which define the “Actions” that the transformer will take on your data.
+Continue to the following SchemaMapper parameters, which define the “Actions” the transformer will take on your data.

-Since we’re mapping Feature Types, click Add ?
-Feature Type Map.
+Since we’re mapping feature types, click the Add (+) button and select Feature Type Map from the drop-down list.
 You’ll immediately be prompted for another set of parameters.
 Select your source and destination fields from the dropdown menus at the top.
 These fields are named according to the first row in the CSV file.

 Similar to the Preview pane you saw earlier in the transformer reader Parameters, FME should display your lookup table, with the two columns in bold once they are successfully mapped: